Pulmonary Arterial Hypertension

 In PAH, the pulmonary arteries become stiff and dysfunctional.
 They can thicken or narrow as the disease progresses.

-[A] The heart has to work harder to push blood through the stiff, narrow arteries.
+The heart has to work harder to push blood through the stiff, narrow arteries.
 This causes the blood pressure in the lungs to rise.

-The major types of PAH include:
+The major types of pulmonary arterial hypertension(PAH) include:

 - Idiopathic — developing without an apparent or known cause